International criminal law: Limitations

-International criminal law does not, at present, apply to armed opposition groups.

 Article 9 of the Nuremberg Charter states:

 At the trial of any individual member of any group of organization the Tribunal may declare (in connection with any act of which the individual may be convicted) that the group or organization of which the individual was a member was a criminal organization.

 Article 9, which was used to prosecute membership in the Schutzstaffel (SS), allows the criminalization of certain organizations (presumably state-supported) and prosecution for membership by allowing individuals to be prosecuted where evidence was otherwise insufficient.
 It also has some implications concerning asset seizures, reparations and other payments for damages caused by violations of international law, but does not impose criminal responsibility on organizations in their capacity as organizations.
 Under Article 9, the SS and several Nazi other organizations were criminalized, including the Leadership Corps of the Nazi Party.

 Human rights standards have been applied to these groups in some cases, as the Inter-American Commission on Human Rights in Colombia until 1999.
 The application of human rights treaties to these groups remains the exception, rather than the rule.
 Human rights are usually understood conceptually as those rights individuals hold against the state, and some scholars argue that they are poorly suited to the task of resolving disputes that arise in the course of armed conflict between the state and armed opposition groups.